Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Result: We designed a set of travel insurance concepts, including a traditional and competitive travel insurance product that client could deploy.

-Designer | 2021
+Sr. Designer | 2021

 Problem: Client wanted to create an application that would enable institutions around the world to sell data that could be used to verify international transactions.
 This product was aimed at solving problems related to fraud and inertia in the payments processing experience due to missing customer information.